 Please note: If you would like to request neighboring rooms next to your traveling companions, you and your traveling companions must have the same room types in order to be next to each other.
 For example, if you have requested a double room, but your traveling companions have requested a twin, or triple room, then neighboring rooms cannot be accommodated.
 However, if both you and your traveling companions match in room type, then neighboring rooms will likely be arranged for your convenience.

-Sunflowers and Summer Flowers Tour with our highly
+Summer Flowers & Nature Tour with our highly popular

-tour of a lifetime encompassing both Hokkaido and
+lifetime encompassing both Hokkaido and Honshu for an

-Honshu for an immersion into the incredible nature
+immersion into the incredible nature and unique culture of

-Sunflowers and Summer Flowers Tour with our highly
+Summer Flowers & Nature Tour with our highly popular

-tour of a lifetime encompassing both Hokkaido and
+lifetime encompassing both Hokkaido and Honshu for an

-Honshu for an immersion into the incredible nature
+immersion into the incredible nature and unique culture of

 |Start Date||End Date||Twin/Triple||Start City||End City||Style||Compare||Status|